mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 def the_view(request):
     return HttpResponse('This view is only viewable to authenticated users.')
 ```

+Any unauthenticated user will be redirected automatically
+to the login page
+for your web app.

 A final example
 of a useful built-in decorator